The Difference between Tombstone, Headstone and Gravestone

 A headstone is an upright stone that sits on the head of a grave.
 It is a common term and is similar to a cornerstone.
 In the 1400s, it was a synonym for the word cornerstone, which is a ceremonial stone.
 In general, it sits on the corner of a building, often conjoining two exterior walls.
 It contained information about the structure including stones and other materials used for it.

-With time, grave headstones became synonymous with grave markers.
+With time, cemetery grave headstones became synonymous with grave markers.
 They were then used to mark burial spots.
 They started displaying information about the departed loved one.
-They consisted of the person’s name, date of birth and death, memorial quotes, epitaphs, pictures and much more.
-They are now a popular and most common name for cemetery monuments worldwide.
+They are consisted of the person’s name, date of birth and death, memorial quotes, epitaphs, pictures, and much more.
+They are available in different styles for example black headstones, military headstones, etc. They are now a popular and most common name for cemetery monuments worldwide.

 What is Gravestone?